Julia thayne

 Julia Thayne is speaking at a climate conference about the importance of technology, finance, and community benefit to sustainability.
 She is wearing a red blazer and seated on a fluffy white chair on a conference stage.

-Accomplishments include raising $300M to convert dirty drayage trucks to clean vehicles at the nation’s busiest port; launching one of the nation’s first public-private partnerships on transportation technology; distributing $150M in financial assistance to businesses and NGOs during the COVID-19 pandemic; feeding 20,000 homebound seniors; and opening streets and sidewalks to outdoor dining, walking, and cycling.
+Career accomplishments include raising $300M to convert dirty drayage trucks to clean vehicles at the nation’s busiest port; launching one of the nation’s first public-private partnerships on transportation technology; distributing $150M in financial assistance to businesses and NGOs during the COVID-19 pandemic; feeding 20,000 homebound seniors; and opening streets and sidewalks to outdoor dining, walking, and cycling.
 Julia has also led teams of up to 100 experts and managed multi-million dollar budgets to accelerate research, infrastructure, policy, and partnerships that impact sustainability in cities.

 Her work has touched more than 35 cities worldwide, and has been featured in The New York Times, The Washington Post, The Wall Street Journal, The Guardian, L.A.
 Times, CNN, Fast Company, TechCrunch, Bloomberg, CityLab, Vox, Governing Magazine, Quartz, and Curbed.